This tour begins and ends in London.

 Another morning we’re we are spoilt for choice!
 We will make our way via the Cotswolds villages as we wish, en-route to Waterperry Gardens on the edge of Oxfordshire.
 This is a magical place where you will be surrounded by beautiful trees, shrubs and flowers, classical borders, modern plantings, secret corners and long vistas.
 Waterperry has been called “a gardener’s garden” by a previous tour guest.

 Our finale of the day is a guided walk around one of the world’s top gardens.
 The Royal Botanical Gardens at Kew is a lavish 121 hectares of gardens and botanical glasshouses, a UNESCO World Heritage site.
 Kew is home to the world’s largest collection of living plants, more than 30,000 different kinds!
 Kew Gardens originated as the exotic garden at Kew Park in 1759 and remains as a ‘must-see’ destination for garden lovers.
 We’ll experience the highlights of this wonderful property including the Alpine Gardens, Japanese gardens, The Great Pagoda and Treetop Walkway to name a few.

-Together, we’ll enjoy an Afternoon Tea in the Orangery at Kew Gardens.
+Together, we’ll enjoy an Afternoon Tea together.
 Later will make our way to our London hotel, arriving early evening.
 We’ve included Afternoon Tea in lieu of dinner tonight for the option to attend the theatre if you wish.